-May Regatta (Monday May 29th 2017, 2pm): all entries taken at the pond on the day.
+May Regatta (Late May Bank Holiday, Monday 28th May 2018 2pm): all entries taken at the pond on the day.
 A series of regular races (two lengths of the pond), followed by the May Cup: for younger sailors – in which their true ‘seamanship’ is tested by being asked to sail a different boat to the one they have practiced with! – as well as the Norwich & Peterborough Trophies, also for B and C Class.

-Second Regatta (Tuesday 1st August 2017, 1pm): entries taken in advance.
+Second Regatta (Tuesday 31st July 2018, 1pm): entries taken in advance – please see above for details.
 A regular programme of races followed by the Family Relay Race, in which 4 boats of the same ‘fleet’ (aka owned by the same family) sail one leg each, as well as the Quincentenary Salver for Beach Yawls, which is for sailors of any age but only sailing a Beach Yawls (which is a rather unusual East Anglian rig of boat).

 ‘2016 was a very enjoyable season but greatly affected by the dry conditions.
 Over the last few years the water level in the pond has been topped up to enable sailing but this has always been a very expensive exercise, funded variously by ourselves, donations, the Environment Agency and of course our lease-holder David Ball.
 Now that the ownership of the lease for the whole boating lake area has been transferred to Southwold Town Council, we are all hoping a permanent solution will be found and the fact that the boating lake was completely dry by the end of the regatta season and the yacht pond half empty, has focussed the minds of many local people.
 A scheme to refurbish the pipe to the sea is now under consideration and although likely to be expensive, will benefit SMYR greatly.